Jackson pushes back at GOP critics, defends judicial record

 Associated Press

-Republicans aggressively questioned Jackson on the sentences she has handed down to sex offenders in her nine years as a judge, her advocacy on behalf of terror suspects at Guantanamo Bay, her thoughts on critical race theory and even her religious views.
+In a marathon hearing stretching into the night, Republicans aggressively questioned Jackson on the sentences she has handed down to sex offenders in her nine years as a federal judge, her advocacy on behalf of terror suspects at Guantanamo Bay, her thoughts on critical race theory and even her religious views.
 At one point, Sen. Ted Cruz of Texas read from children’s books that he said are taught at her teenage daughter’s school.

-Several GOP senators grilled her on her child pornography sentences, arguing they were lighter than federal guidelines recommended.
-She responded that she based the sentences on many factors, not just the guidelines, and said some of the cases had given her nightmares.
+Several GOP senators grilled her on her child pornography sentences, arguing they were lighter than federal guidelines recommend.
+She said she based the sentences on many factors, not just the guidelines, and said some of the cases had given her nightmares.

 Could her rulings have endangered children?
 “As a mother and a judge,” she said, “nothing could be further from the truth.”

-In what Judiciary Committee Chairman Dick Durbin, D-Ill., described as “a trial by ordeal,” Jackson attempted to answer GOP concerns and also highlight the empathetic style that she has frequently described when she is handing down sentences.
+In what Judiciary Committee Chairman Dick Durbin, D-Ill., described as “a trial by ordeal,” Jackson attempted to answer GOP concerns and also highlight the empathetic style on the bench that she has frequently described.
 The committee’s Republicans, several of whom have their eyes on the presidency, tried to brand her — and Democrats in general — as soft on crime, an emerging theme in GOP midterm election campaigns.

 Jackson told the committee that her brother and two uncles served as police officers, and that “crime and the effect on the community, and the need for law enforcement — those are not abstract concepts or political slogans to me.”